AIasd/ADFuzz/README.md

 Note the camera module for traffic light detection of Apollo 6.0 (and later) seems to still not work properly so ground-truth traffic signal is provided via "Signal Sensor".

 #### Other preparation
 One needs to change the used value of the variable `model_id` in `simulation_utils.py` and `svl_specific.py` to one's own model_id on SVL web UI.
-For example, if `ego_car_model == 'apollo_6_with_signal'`, one can replace `'9272dd1a-793a-45b2-bff4-3a160b506d75'` in `simulation_utils.py` and `svl_specific.py` with one's own vehicle id (this can be found by clicking the id symbol of the corresponding 'Configuration Name' under the 'Actions' column of the 'Sensor Configurations' table under 'Vehicles Library > Lincoln2017MKZ > Sensor Configurations' on SVL web UI).
+For example, if one set `ego_car_model` to `'apollo_6_with_signal'` when running fuzzing, one can replace `'9272dd1a-793a-45b2-bff4-3a160b506d75'` in `simulation_utils.py` and `svl_specific.py` with one's own vehicle configuration id (this can be found by clicking the id symbol of one's chosen 'Configuration Name' (e.g., "Apollo 6.0 (with Signal Sensor)") under the 'Actions' column of the 'Sensor Configurations' table under 'Vehicles Library > Lincoln2017MKZ > Sensor Configurations' on SVL web UI).

 ### Run Fuzzing
 Start Apollo and SVL API only respectively following [the documentation of Running latest Apollo with SVL Simulator](https://www.svlsimulator.com/docs/system-under-test/apollo-master-instructions/).